Skip to content

 The horizon picker lets you choose 5, 10, 14, or 30 steps.
 The label adapts to the inferred cadence:

-You can request up to 200 steps via the API directly.
-Beyond ~20 steps, the forecast quickly converges to a fixed point because the recursive feedback dampens out — that's a property of the model, not a bug.
+You can request up to 1825 steps (≈ five years of daily points) via the API directly — there is no hard 30-day limit.
+Beyond ~20 steps, though, the forecast quickly converges to a fixed point because the recursive feedback dampens out — that's a property of the model, not a bug, so very long horizons are best read as "trend direction" rather than precise per-step values.

 Pre-filling the input